paritytech/polkadot-sdk/templates/minimal/README.md

 🔨 Use the following command to build the template, which by default compiles just the runtime.
-There is also a `node` crate that is able to run and load the runtime but the recommended way of starting the template is based on Omni Node (TODO: add link to docs).
+There is also a `node` crate that is able to run and load the runtime but the recommended way of starting the template is based on Omni Node.

 ```sh
 cargo build --release